 To address the growing needs and the added complexity, Tolleson Wealth Management has created a dedicated team who can help you navigate the process by:

-- Evaluating the best way to carry out your charitable intentions, whether through direct gifts, or a private foundation;
+- Evaluating the best way to carry out your charitable intentions, whether through direct gifts, or a private foundation, or with a donor-advised fund;

 - Providing the “back office” support for the operation of a private foundation, including grant administration and review, preparation of gift agreements, and charitable due diligence;